 3. THIS FOR THE

-2. I AM WHO THE SAY I AM
+2. I AM WHO THEY SAY I AM

 1. DRAWING SYMBOLS

-After listening to this track, I can confirm that YoungBoy Never Broke Again is the most riveting rapper I’ve ever heard in my life.
+After listening to “Drawing Symbols,” I can confirm that YoungBoy Never Broke Again is the most riveting rapper I’ve ever heard in my life.

-“Drawing Symbols” is an unbelievably passionate banger that has YoungBoy Never Broke Again doing some storytelling about a dude that is dealing with the trials and tribulations that the streets has incurred on him.
-Throughout, our hero does some very soulful singing, making sure you get the chills with his constant talk about walking on the thin line between life and death.
+“Drawing Symbols” is a passionate banger that has YoungBoy Never Broke Again doing some storytelling about a dude that is dealing with street trials and tribulations.
+Throughout the song, the Louisiana native does some very soulful singing and drops chilling bars about walking a thin line between life and death.